ntop/nFW/doc/install.rst

 Pre-built packages for many Linux distributions are available in the repository.

-Installation instructions can be found at http://packages.ntop.org/.
+1. Install the repository by following instructions at http://packages.ntop.org/
+2. Install the **nfw** package.

 License Installation
 --------------------